 Although a large number of shoes are designed solely for indoor use, there are shoes out there that are designed specially for outdoor courts.
 The most important difference in these shoes is the makeup of the sole.

-When looking for an outdoor shoe, make sure to ask about the durability of the rubber that makes up the sole.
-Some sole technology uses the same type of rubber that tires are made of, which can serve as the best sole composition for outdoor shoes.
+When searching for an open-air shoe, make a point to get some information about the sturdiness of the elastic that makes up the sole.
+Some sole innovation utilizes a similar sort of elastic that tires are made of, which can fill in as the best sole piece for open-air shoes.

 2. Stitching is key